 And of course, links are often citations.
 Always give credit to contributors and sources by linking to them.
-To do otherwise would be unethical.
+To do otherwise would violate blogging etiquette.

-Which of your exit links are people clicking?
-Again, we’ll need to set up event tracking first, but then we can see them all in the Behavior > Events > Top Events report.
-Set “Event Label” as the primary dimension and you’ll see them all…
+Once done, you can see all those exit clicks in the Behavior > Events > Top Events report.
+Set “Event Label” as the primary dimension…

 They ain’t coming back.

 Are your social icons getting clicked?
 Use the same outbound link tracking set up in Google Tag Manager with the events report in Google Analytics.
 There’s your answer.